 - Crime Mapping (although I don’t fully trust these sites): CrimeMapping.com

-I should also mention that I’ve found the website ZipMap.net helpful; it breaks down exactly where zip codes begin and end.
+I should also mention that I’ve found the website ZipMap.net helpful, which breaks down exactly where zip codes begin and end.

 General Real Estate Investing Information

-Lastly, as far as general advice on real estate investing, well, there’s this website you may have heard of.
-It’s called BiggerSomethingOrOther.
+Lastly, as far as general advise on real estate investing, well, there’s this website you may have heard of.
+It’s called Bigger-somethingorother.
 I can’t remember.
 Anyways, it’s got a lot of helpful tips, so you should it check out.